chemica/flirt/README.md

 ### Flirt is opinionated

-There is no set-up beyond requiring the gem.
+For basic use there is no set-up necessary beyond requiring the gem.

-Events are can only be represented as symbols.
+Events can only be represented as symbols, avoiding problems with string/symbol confusion.

-Only one parameter can be passed as event data.
+Only one parameter can be passed as event data, encouraging structured data objects rather than unreadable lists of parameters.

 Only one object (Flirt itself) can be listened to, reducing the danger of implicit coupling between publishers and subscribers.
 Subscribers listen to events, not objects.